duckhq/docs/input/docs/collectors/azure-devops.md

 The credentials fields is where you tell Duck how you want to authenticate against Azure DevOps.
-If your project is public, you can use anonymous access, but be aware that this might be throtteled at any point by Azure DevOps.
+If your project is public, you can use anonymous access, but be aware that this might be throttled at any point by Azure DevOps.

 <a href="#credentials"></a>